BrucePerens/recursive_generic/README.md

     The default is that all arguments are passed on to the delegate method.

-### Delegating methods with blocks.
+### Delegating methods with blocks or odd arguments.

-Alas, the extended `delegate` method doesn't work for methods that expect to be passed a block.
+Alas, the extended `delegate` method doesn't work for methods that expect to be passed a block, or anything requiring argument or return processing not provided by the extended `delegate` method.
 Thus, you must write those methods.
 Continuing the example above, this implements `Array#sort` and `Array#map` for `MyRecursiveArray`, returning a new `MyRecursiveArray` instance containing the sorted or mapped class.

 We will have to wrap newly-created generics in our new class.